Dirar ibn al-Khattab: Biography

 Later, during Muslim conquest of the Levant, Dhiraar fought in the Battle of Yarmouk under Abu Ubayda ibn al-Jarrah.

 Dhiraar fought in the Battle of Qadisiyyah under Sa'd ibn Abi Waqqas.
-In the third day of the battle which called the day of Imash when the Sassanid elephant corps going rampage towards the Rashidun ranks, the Rashidun top commanders brought themselves to personally engage the elehpants.
+On the third day of the battle which was called the day of Imash when the Sassanid elephant corps going rampage towards the Rashidun ranks, the Rashidun top commanders brought themselves to personally engage the elephants.
 Amr ibn Ma'adi Yakrib were the one who instructed the Rashidun soldiers to sever the trunks of the elephants, which done so by the soldiers around him and stopped their advance.
-Historical narratives from poets recited during this battle revealed that Amr were the first to realize the elephants of Sassanid armies has paralyzed the horses of Rashidun, as the mounts did not used being close with such animals.
+Historical narratives from poets recited during this battle revealed that Amr was the first to realize the elephants of Sassanid armies had paralyzed the horses of Rashidun, as the mounts were not used to being close to such animals.
 Then Dhiraar ibn al-Khattab charged along with Khalid ibn Urfuta, Jarir ibn Abdullah Al-Bajali, Al-Qa'qa' ibn Amr al-Tamimi, Tulayha, Amr ibn Ma'adi Yakrib and Dhiraar ibn al-Azwar to turn and engage against the elephant corps, aiming their weapons to pierced the elephants eyes, while also aimed to kill the elephant riders.

 Later, Dhiraar fought in the Battle of Jalula under Hashim ibn Utba.

-Later, as Sa'd heard Hormuzan once again gathered a group of Persian forces on the plain of Masabzan, he immediately informed caliph Umar, who in turn sent army led by Dhiraar ibn al-Khattab, Al-Hudhayl Al-Asadi, and Abd Allah ibn Wahb al-Rasibi.
+Later, as Sa'd heard Hormuzan once again gathered a group of Persian forces on the plain of Masabzan, he immediately informed caliph Umar, who in turn sent an army led by Dhiraar ibn al-Khattab, Al-Hudhayl Al-Asadi, and Abd Allah ibn Wahb al-Rasibi.
 This force immediately engaged Hormuzan and successfully defeat the Persian in Masabzan, while capturing one of the Persian commander.
 Sa'd in turn then placing Dhiraar as administrator in Masabzan area.

 After the Battle of Nahavand caliph Umar sent Dhiraar to defeat Sassanid army in an area called Masabdhan.